 2. Genes

-People might have a genetic predisposition to develop ectopic fat without being obese, which means they still have chance of developing diabetes or prediabetes.
+People might have a genetic predisposition to develop ectopic fat without being obese, which means they still have a chance of developing diabetes or prediabetes.

 Vice versa, not all obese people have a predisposition to developing ectopic fat, so obesity doesn’t necessarily mean a higher risk of diabetes or prediabetes.